-1) AUTOMOTIVE - Dual Credit through TSTC
+- 1) AUTOMOTIVE Dual Credit through TSTC Program of Study

-2) DIESEL AND HEAVY EQUIPMENT - Dual Credit through TSTC
+- 2) DIESEL AND HEAVY

+EQUIPMENT Dual

+Credit through TSTC

+Program of Study

 Diesel and automotive technicians must meet customers' needs and new technologies as the sophistication of this industry is constantly changing.
 Automotive service technicians' and mechanics' responsibilities have evolved from simple mechanical repairs with traditional hand tools to high-level technology related repairs requiring the ability to work with computerized equipment.
 Students can participate in Skills USA competitions and gain an even better understanding of the automotive field.
 Industry standard training is taught to help students earn their Safety and Pollution Prevention (S/P2) and work towards the Automotive Service Excellence (ASE) certifications.
 Dual Credit opportunities through Texas State Technical College (TSTC) are also available for students interested in areas of Automotive Technology or Diesel Equipment Technology.